dmitigr/pgfe/README.md

 -------------------

 Settings that may be specified at build time by using [CMake] variables are:
-  1. the type of the build;
+  1. the type of the build (only meaningful to single-configuration generators);
-  2. the flag of build the shared library;
+  2. the flag to build the shared library;
-  3. the flag of building the tests (default is on);
+  3. the flag to build the tests (default is on);
   4. dependencies;
   5. installation directories;
   6. default values of the connection options.